akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 On the fourth morning, Aldwina was finally up.

 Beatrice noticed her at the edge of the yard, fully dressed and staring out across the river toward the farm opposite.
-The morning sun caught the stray grey strands in her mother's hair.
-Beatrice's heart lifted in that moment, sharp relief, the past few days of worry vanishing at the sight. *She was only tired after all.*
+The morning sun caught the stray grey strands in her mother’s hair.
+Beatrice’s heart lifted in that moment, sharp relief, the past few days of worry vanishing at the sight. *She was only tired after all.*

 She crossed the yard, but something stopped her, something in her mother’s stillness.
 Aldwina was not looking at the farm.
 She was looking at the river, her gaze far away.